!! Morphs [Oak Catalog #]

 The initial morph of this line, Machop, is a tailed humanoid that typically stands around 80 centimeters tall and weighs just under 20 kilograms.
 Machop are characterized by a light blue hide with a set of 3 rigid brown crests running along the top of their heads, arms with hands with 5 digits and opposable thumbs, and legs with feet containing a set of fused digits.
 Other notable features of Machop's body include a short, broad snout, two ridged regions along its abdomen (with an appearance akin to that of exposed ribs).

 The third, and presumed final form of the Machop line, Machamp, is a six-limbed humanoid creature with a gray hide that averages 160 centimeters in height and 130 kilograms in weight.
 The most obvious change in Machamp's bodyplan upon its evolution from Machoke is the presence of two sets of arms similar in form to those of its prior forms, the upper pair further back from a lower pair.
 Other changes to Machamp's appearance include the loss of its elongated snout as a Machoke in favor of a short snout like that possessed by its initial form, with yellow-hided "lips," as well as the loss of three digits each from its feet.
 Machamp's head crests also change in appearance, with its set of crests beginning shortly above its eyes and terminating at the back of its head, with its leftmost and rightmost ridges set at angles, giving its eyes "brows."
-Like its prior form, Machoke, Machamp are almost always seen with all regions on their torso below their notably larger and bulkier pectoral muscles covered by a belt and garments.
+Like its prior form, Machoke, Machamp are almost always seen with all regions on their torso just below their notably larger and bulkier pectoral muscles covered by a belt.

 In rare circumstances, individuals exhibiting mutant phenotypes have been recorded.
 As Machop, these individuals possess tan hides, with head crests that are virtually identical in appearance to those of their more normal counterparts.
 As Machoke, such individuals exhibit green hides, and blue ridges along their arms, with head crests identical in coloration to those of their non-mutant counterparts.
 As Machamp, these individuals obtain green hides, with "lips" and head crests identical in appearance to those of their non-mutant counterparts.